davyie/spring_multimodule/docs/External_Configuration.md

 - Use .env to store sensitive information.
 Use spring-profiles for different environments.
 Keep .env from version control by including it in .gitignore.

+How does spring load in application.properties?
+- It loads in the values from the highest level.
+So if a child uses application.properties value and it is declared in parent's then the child can use it.
+Oke...
+The values are loaded only for the JAR modules.
+So, once the JAR is running it loads in the `application.properties`.

+How do we include *.properties files from Main?
+- We can use `@PropertySource` to include it.
+Just add this `@PropertySource("classpath:custom-config.properties")` in `@SpringApplication` file.

+What does `@PropertySource` do?
+- This provides properties file into spring environment.
+We usually use it together with `@Configuration`.

+What does `@Configuration` do?
+- This is a class which configures the Spring application context.
+It can set up variables, initialize beans into the spring application context and more.